 Unlike cats, dogs do not lick themselves to keep clean.
 If your Pug is constantly licking themselves in a particular area, it could be a sign that something is wrong.
 Your dog could be dealing with behavioral problems, underlying medical issues, attention, or can be dealing with boredom.

 I’ll share some of the tell-tale signs of why your dog could be licking constantly.
 Hopefully, this will help you understand what your dog is trying to tell you.
+But first, you need to understand some of the Pug behavioral problems that Pug owners may have to deal with.

 Why Do Pugs Lick So Much